qlova/uct/doc/commands.md

 	The function command allows you to define functions.
 	FUNCTION must be followed at some point by RETURN.

+	A Function is a role or purpose of your software, with functions you can organise your software into different parts.

 	example:

 		FUNCTION name